jgeldart/pinafore/docs/tutorial/index.md

 ```
 property has_ingredient ~= foodon:_00002420.

 class SuperLeanPizza ~= Pizza
   that
-      quantity FoodEnergyContent measuring [..
+      the quantity FoodEnergyContent measuring [..
 1000] om:kilocalorie
-  and quantity CarbohydrateContent of has_ingredient measuring [..
+  and the quantity CarbohydrateContent of has_ingredient measuring [..
 180] om:gram total
-  and quantity FatContent of has_ingredient measuring [..
+  and the quantity FatContent of has_ingredient measuring [..
 30] om:gram total.
 ```

 Whew.
 That's a lot of new syntax.
 We might need a couple of these delicious-yet-healthy pizzas after we've gone through it.
 Let's break it down.